Open Source (OS) Metrics

 Where can I buy Open Source (OS)?

-Open Source (OS) is widely available on centralized cryptocurrency exchanges.
-The most active platform is Aerodrome, where the WETH/OS trading pair recorded a 24-hour volume of over $77.69.
+Open Source (OS) is widely available on centralized and decentralized cryptocurrency exchanges.

 What's the current daily trading volume of Open Source?